 NCERT Solutions for Class 10 Science Chapter 16 Sustainable Management of Natural Resources

 Management of natural resources is the sixteenth chapter in the NCERT Class 10 Science textbook.
 It is a part of Unit 5 – Natural Resources, which is expected to hold 07 marks weightage.
 The solutions provided here can prove quite helpful for last-minute revisions since they provide a quick summary of the types of questions that can be asked from this chapter.
-Our NCERT Solutions provide useful and relevant content to students studying from the NCERT textbooks.
+Our NCERT Solutions provide useful and relevant content to students studying NCERT textbooks.

 The topics that are covered in this chapter include:

 16.1 Why do we need to manage our resources?
 (4 Questions)

 The topic teaches the importance of managing our resources carefully.
 It provides necessary information on how the resources should be managed for our future generation and present-day global concerns.
 It further explores ancient literature and the Vedic period.

 16.2 Forests and Wildlife (2 Questions)

 Forests are biodiversity hotspots.
-The topic discusses elaborately the importance of forests and wildlife, how it should be conserved and how we are dependent on various forest resources.
+The topic discusses the importance of forests and wildlife elaborately, how they should be conserved and how we are dependent on various forest resources.
 It further highlights points related to government initiatives for wildlife and forest conservation.

 16.3 Water for all ( 3 Questions)

 Water is a basic necessity for all terrestrial forms of life.
 We studied in Class 9 about the importance of water as a resource, the water cycle and how human intervention results in pollution.
 However, human intervention also changes the availability of water in various regions.
 The topics further explain the importance of water harvesting and dams.

 16.4 Coal and Petroleum